CybersecurityPaladin/SOC-L1-questions/README.md

 is a contract between a service provider and a customer

 <ins>**82: What would you do if you detected a phishing email?**</ins>
-If a user reports a phishing email, I would collect the email details, analyze indicators like sender, links, and attachments, check if other users received it, block malicious domains or URLs, and escalate if necessary.
-I would also ensure the user did not interact with the email and take remediation steps if they did.
+1\.
+Verify indicators: sender, links, attachments, headers.
+2\.
+Check if other users received this email.
+3\.
+Block malicious domains, and escalate if necessary.
+4\.
+Ensure the user did not interact with the email and take remediation steps if they did.

 <ins>**83: You discover user clicked links in phishing email, also shared credentials.**</ins>
-If a user clicked a phishing link and submitted credentials, I would immediately reset the password, revoke active sessions.
-Then I would check for suspicious logins and activity, isolate the endpoint if needed, block malicious indicators, and assess the scope across the environment.
-Finally, I would document and escalate if there are signs of compromise.
+1\.
+Immediately reset the password, revoke active sessions.
+2. Check for suspicious logins and activity.
+3. Isolate the endpoint if needed.
+4. Block malicious activity.
+5. Document and escalate if there are signs of compromise.

-<ins>**84: SPM DKIM DMARC records are related to?**</ins>
+<ins>**84: SPF DKIM DMARC records are related to?**</ins>
-➣ **Sender Policy Framework** is an email authentication method that helps to identify the mail servers that are allowed to send email for a given domain.
-➣ **DomainKeys Identified Mail** is an email authentication method that uses a digital signature to let the receiver of an email know that the message was sent and authorized by the owner of a domain.
+Methods used for Email authentication and anti-spoofing.
+➣ **Sender Policy Framework** - sender IP validation.
+➣ **DomainKeys Identified Mail** - email signature authentication.
-➣ **Domain-based Message Authentication, Reporting & Conformance** is an email authentication policy and reporting protocol.
+➣ **Domain-based Message Authentication, Reporting & Conformance** - email authentication policy.

 <ins>**85: How can you determine if the email spam?
 What is the action taken to arrest the spread of same if you have to act?**</ins>
-I would analyze the email headers, sender reputation, links and attachments, and check authentication results like SPF, DKIM, and DMARC.
-If confirmed as spam or phishing, I would block the indicators, remove similar emails from other users’ inboxes, and update email security controls to prevent further spread.
+1\.
+Analyze the email headers, sender reputation, links and attachments.
+2. Check SPF, DKIM, and DMARC.
+3. If confirmed as spam or phishing remove similar emails from other users’ inboxes.
+4. Update email security controls to prevent further spread.

 <ins>**86: Make a playbook for case of BEC (Business Email Compromise)**</ins>
-**1. Trigger** - User report/Alert.
+**1. Trigger** - Alert.
-**2. Triage** - Collect email || Check headers.
+**2. Triage** - Collect the email and check headers.
-**3. Containment** - Reset password || Revoke sessions.
+**3. Containment** - Reset password and revoke sessions.
-**4. Investigation** - Check logins || Mail rules.
+**4. Investigation** - Review logins.
-**5. Eradication** - Remove rules || Block domain.
+**5. Eradication** - Block domains.
-**6. Recovery** - Restore access || Monitor activity.
+**6. Recovery** - Restore access.

 <ins>**87: What is Process Injection?
 Name some methods**</ins>
-Process injection is an attack where the attacker copies and executes a code in the memory of a process.
+is an attack where the attacker copies and executes a code in the memory of a process.
-**1. DLL Injection** - Injecting a DLL into another process — often via CreateRemoteThread.
-**2. Process Hollowing** - A legitimate process is started → its memory is hollowed out → malware is loaded into it.
+1\.
+DLL Injection - injected DLL execution.
+2. Process Hollowing - process memory replacement.
-**3. Reflective DLL Injection** - A DLL is loaded directly into memory without being written to disk.
+3. Reflective DLL Injection - in-memory DLL loading.
-**4. Thread Injection** - Code injection by creating or modifying threads.
-**5. APC Injection** - Injection via the Asynchronous Procedure Call (APC) queue.
-**6. PE Injection** - Inserting an executable PE (Portable Executable) into a process's memory.
+4. Thread Injection - remote thread execution.
+5. APC Injection - asynchronous code execution.
+6. PE Injection - injected PE execution.

 <ins>**88: How would you classify a website as malicious?**</ins>
-**1. Reputation Check** - Check blacklist status.
+1\.
+Reputation Check (blacklist status).
-**2. Phishing Indicators** - Detect fake login.
+2. Phishing Indicators (detect fake login).
-**3. URL Analysis** - Inspect URL structure.
+3. URL Analysis (inspect URL structure).
-**4. Behavior Analysis** - Observe redirects.
-**5. TLS Validation** - Verify certificate.
+4. Behavior Analysis (observe redirects).
+5. TLS Validation (verify certificate).
-**6. Code Analysis** - Check obfuscated scripts.
+6. Code Analysis (check obfuscated scripts).
-**7. SE Check**  - Identify manipulation tactics.
+7. Soc.
+Engin.
+Check (identify manipulation tactics)

 <ins>**89: What is drive-by-downloads?**</ins>
 unintentional download of malicious code